 During a cold snap last spring when May wore the mitt of March, I thumbed through some cold-weather recipes tucked into a thick Cook Now folder.
-This caught my attention, perfect, I thought, for a chilly night – and so it was.
+This recipe caught my attention, perfect, I thought, for a chilly night – and so it was.

 The underlying flavor reminds me of my mother’s midnight remedy for childhood coughs, hot water with lemon juice and honey.
 It soothed the throat, letting everyone get back to sleep.